kernelci/kernelci-core/doc/schema-job.rst

             },
             "private": {
                 "type": "boolean",
-                "description": "If the job is private or not, default false" },
+                "description": "If the job is private or not", "default": false
+            },
             "kernel": {
                 "type": "string",
                 "description": "The name of the kernel"
-            },
-            "updated": {
-                "type": "object",
-                "description": "Date the job was updated",
-                "properties": {
-                    "$date": {
-                        "type": "number",
-                        "description": "Milliseconds from epoch time"
-                    }
-                }
             },
             "job": {
                 "type": "string",